dani2318/Python-Mp3-Converter/README.md

   You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+  ### How to use this script:

+  1) Download FFMPEG from this link: https://www.ffmpeg.org/download.html
+  2) Download this script
+  3) Create a folder in the script folder and extract the exe of FFMPEG
+  4) You are ready to go

   ### THIS SCRIPT USES THE FOLLOWING RESOURCES AND PROGRAMS: